 Sure, the string of family parties was invigorating and satisfying.
 In reality, however, after our Thanksgiving weekend of fun and frolic, we all returned to our routines, our challenges, our situations.

-As 2017 rushes to a close, I wonder once again how we can best use the days and weeks and months in 2018 to overcome some of life’s difficulties.
+As 2018 rushes to a close, I wonder once again how we can best use the days and weeks and months in the new year to overcome some of life’s difficulties.
 How can we make our resolutions for change in the New Year have some sticking power?

 - Do one thing that scares the hell out of us.

 - Do one thing we have tried and failed at numerous times before.